 The Quick Version of Our MEATER Review

 The very limited range on the Original MEATER means that, while it can do grilling with the barbecue lid off, it’s just not suitable for smoking.
-And, it’s well worth the little bit extra to get the MEATER Plus model with 5 times the range, up to 165 feet.
+So, if you’re looking for a meat thermometer that can do it all, you’ll need to pay that little bit extra to get the MEATER Plus model that has 5 times the range, up to 165 feet.

-If you’re smoking more than one cut of meat, which most people are, the MEATER Block is the best value option.
-Not only does it come with 4 probes for less than you’d otherwise pay, there’s also a built-in screen so you don’t have to use it via the app.
+If you’re smoking more than one cut of meat, which most people are, the MEATER Block is the best value option in the range.

-As for negatives, just be aware that there’s a minimum depth you need to insert the probe into the meat.
-It’s marked on each probe. but, you’ve got to go sideways for thinner cuts like steak and ribs.
-A bit annoying.
-But, not the end of the world.
+Just be aware that there’s a minimum depth you need to insert the probe into the meat because the internal end can’t handle as high of a heat as the ambient tip.
+It’s marked on each probe and you’ll need to go sideways on thinner cuts like steak, ribs or salmon.

-Overall though, the MEATER range is top quality and works just as well as you’d expect from a premium meat thermometer.
+It works flawlessly the majority of the time.
 With a long battery run-time and efficient charging dock, it’s seriously hassle-free and takes all of the guess-work out of smoking without having wires to mess around with.

 Features of the MEATER Original, Plus and Block Meat Thermometers